anni-moisala/multimodal-rag/README.md

 Retrieval is done using [ColQwen2](https://huggingface.co/vidore/colqwen2-v1.0-hf), a document retrieval model based on [ColPali](https://huggingface.co/blog/manu/colpali), which uses vision LLMs + late interaction to embed and retrieve image representation of document pages, preserving full visual content.

-The embedding are stored in a self hosted on disk [Qdrant](https://qdrant.tech/) vector database.
+The embedding are stored in a [Qdrant](https://qdrant.tech/) vector database on disk.
 Qdrant is an open source vector database that supports multi vector (late interaction) embeddings created by ColQwen.

 Finally, the retrieved images are given to a [Qwen2.5](https://huggingface.co/Qwen/Qwen2.5-VL-7B-Instruct) vision language model for answer generation.